- Dit event is voorbij.

 Cooperation with civil society under changing conditions

-Human rights have since long been a cornerstone of Dutch foreign policy.
+(Location has been changed) Human rights have since long been a cornerstone of Dutch foreign policy.
 The Dutch government has over the past years aimed to cooperate with civil society actors to improve human rights conditions worldwide.
-It has not gone unnoticed, however, that civil society is facing growing pressure in many countries.Three case studies, China, Russia and Saudi Arabia will be presented and discussed during a public seminar on the 13th of March 2018.
+It has not gone unnoticed, however, that civil society is facing growing pressure in many countries.Three case studies, China, Russia and Saudi Arabia will be presented and discussed during a public seminar on the 12th of March 2018.

 Civil society space and critical voices are being restricted.
 In this research project, LeidenAsiaCentre aims at investigating what the implications are of this development for the Dutch efforts to include civil society actors in its human rights policy.